scottw2/scottw2.github.io/_posts/2022-06-24-mapping-house-prices.md

 To map this data, I needed to match the postcodes to geographic coordinates and geographic areas.
 I used the ONS National Postcode Lookup to do this.
 The Postcode Lookup details every postcode in the UK and their associated latitude/longitude as well as the geographic areas that they belong to (e.g. Local Authority District, Middle Super Output Area).

-Some other important datasets I needed for creating some of the maps were the shapefiles for the geographic areas I wanted to look at, which were also from the ONS.
+Some other important datasets were the shapefiles for the geographic areas I wanted to look at, which were also from the ONS.

-One final dataset is from the House of Commons (HoC) Library.
-For Middle Super Output Areas (MSOA) - which is an area type I wanted to visualise, they generally don't have names and are just named based on their local authority district (e.g. Great Yarmouth 1, Great Yarmouth 2), however the HoC Library has devised actual descriptive names for these areas (e.g. Hemsby & Oremsby, Fleggburgh/ Rollesby & Martham), which are a bit nicer for presenting and analysing the data at a MSOA level.
+One final dataset was from the House of Commons (HoC) Library.
+For Middle Super Output Areas (MSOA) - which was an area type I wanted to visualise, they generally don't have names and are just named based on their local authority district (e.g. Great Yarmouth 1, Great Yarmouth 2), however the HoC Library has devised actual descriptive names for these areas (e.g. Hemsby & Oremsby, Fleggburgh/ Rollesby & Martham), which are a bit nicer for presenting and analysing the data at a MSOA level.

 ### General Method

 Due to reporting time lags, it's generally not best practice to look at data from the last few months, so I only looked at data up to March 2022.
-This should hopefully reduce the impact of reporting lags, while also providing fairly up to date figures.
+This hopefully reduced the impact of reporting lags, while also providing fairly up to date figures.

-Additionally, because I am drilling down into rather small areas, just using sales from March 2022 would lead to a very small sample size for a lot of areas, which wouldn't be very accurate.
+Additionally, because I was drilling down into rather small areas, just using sales from March 2022 would lead to a very small sample size for a lot of areas, which wouldn't be very accurate.
 So I decided to look at the median price over the whole year for each area (March 2021 - March 2022).
 I didn't adjust for property type mix as a lot of house price indexes do, instead opting to look at the unadjusted values.

 I also decided to bin the price/sale values for colouring the maps, as I think it makes it easier to visually interpret the difference in price between areas.
 The bins I used were generally not equal width, but instead were somewhat similar to log scales, where larger values had larger bins, to reduce the total number of bins, while not crowding out the lower prices areas like a continuous scale would.
-The colour scales used were from the scico and viridis packages, which are perceptually uniform and colourblind friendly, making them good for this sort of visualisation.
+The colour scales used were from the scico and viridis packages, which are colourblind friendly, making them good for this sort of visualisation.

 To make the maps interactive, I used the Leaflet package in R, which is build on top of the Leaflet JavaScript library.
 There are quite a lot of interesting features in this package that I tried to make the most of, e.g. adding dynamic labels, using multiple basemaps to show location labels on top of the polygon layers and having multiple polygon layers that are visible at different zoom levels.

-#### Chloropleth maps
+### Chloropleth maps

 The first map type I looked at was a chloropleth, shown below.
 The map initially shows median house prices and the number of sales at a Local Authority District (LAD) level of granularity.
 However if you zoom in, it will break the LADs down to MSOAs (essentially one layer below - ignoring wards as they don't match perfectly).
 This allows you to get a broader and less crowded view at the national level and still explore regional variations at a high level of granularity.